Information technology in Russia: History

 In 2012 MCST launched the NT-ElbrusS, a rugged laptop for military applications.

 After the start of the War in Donbas and the Russian annexation of Crimea, the Ukrainian government banned a number of Russian IT companies from conducting business in the country.

 In June 2015 the Russian parliament passed a law to establish a preference system for software developed in Russia.

 Worsening relations between the United States and Russia have led some to advocate a purge of Russian software.

 Largest Internet companies

-List of the largest internet companies based in Russia, according to the local version of Forbes:
+List of the largest internet companies based in Russia in 2025, according to the analytical agency Smart Ranking.